20 Kid-Friendly Spring Break Road Trips

 Kalahari Water Park

-Take the erratic March weather out of your planning equation and opt for an indoor water adventure.
-There are numerous options within a few hours’ drive of Arlington.
-At Kalahari, you can spend the night—and then spend the day careening down rip-roaring slides in the 84-degree indoor water park.
-Launch yourself into a new realm on the VR waterslide—wearing a Virtual Reality headset—an immersive experience with a new reality every ride.
-(Other indoor waterparks to investigate include Great Wolf Lodge in Williamsburg, Virginia and Massanutten WaterPark in Massanutten, Virginia). //250 Kalahari Blvd.
-Pocono Manor, Pennsylvania.
+Take erratic weather out of your planning equation and opt for an indoor water adventure at Kalahari, where you can spend the night and then spend the next day careening down rip-roaring slides in an 84-degree indoor water park.
+Launch yourself into a new realm on the VR waterslide—wearing a Virtual Reality headset—and enjoy an immersive experience with a new reality every ride.
+(Other indoor waterparks within driving distance of the D.C. area include Great Wolf Lodge in Williamsburg, Virginia or Perryville, Maryland; and Massanutten WaterPark in Massanutten, Virginia.)
+Drive time from Arlington: 4 hours 30 minutes. //250 Kalahari Blvd.
+Pocono Manor, Pennsylvania

 - Advertisement -